Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: Results

 To demonstrate the impact of non-quadratic fluxes on the QFSR5 scheme, we solve another steady problem for a scalar conservation law (\ref{scalar_cl}) with $f=u^3/3$ with the source term defined such that $u(x) = \sin(1.23 x)$ is the exact solution.
 Results are shown in Figure \ref{fig:oned_scalar_steady_de_n3}.
 As can be clearly seen, QFSR5 reduces to fourth-order accurate as predicted by the analysis although it is slightly more accurate than QFSR4.
 Note also that CFSR5 gives, although very slight, lower errors than CFSR4.

 For all the results, the third-order schemes, FSR3, CFSR3, and QFSR3 produce errors at almost the same level.
-It indicates that the most economical thid-order scheme might be CFSR3.
-For fourth-order, the level of errors varies and FSR4 seems to be the least accurate.
-Although CFSR4 and CSFR5 are slightly more efficient in terms of the cost per iteration than QFSR4 and QFSR5, but the QFSR schemes may turn out to be more efficient especially in the case of quadratic fluxes.
+It indicates that the most economical third-order scheme might be CFSR3.
+For fourth-order accurate schemes, the level of errors varies and FSR4 seems to be the least accurate.
+Although CFSR4 and CSFR5 are slightly more efficient in terms of the cost per iteration than QFSR4 and QFSR5, but the QFSR schemes may turn out to be more efficient especially in the case of quadratic fluxes. { Detailed studies for relative efficiency are beyond the scope of this paper and will be investigated for practical problems with a three-dimensional turbulent-flow solver.}